benjha/nvrapids_olcf/docs/nvidia-rapids.rst

     echo "Done!"

 Note twelve dask-cuda-workers are executed, one per each available GPU.
-Also note the LSF script waits after the dask-scheduler and dask-cuda-workers calls, however it is recommended to use the ``wait_for_workers <https://docs.dask.org/en/latest/futures.html?highlight=wait_for_workers#distributed.Client.wait_for_workers>``_
+Also note the LSF script waits after the dask-scheduler and dask-cuda-workers calls.

-explicitly wait for all the dask-cuda-workers in the python script as shown in the next script:

-that connects to the dask-scheduler, wait for the dask-cuda-workers to start and then it shutdowns the dask-cuda cluster.
+A distributed RAPIDS python script should perform four main tasks as shown in the following script.
+First, connecting to the dask-scheduler; second, wait for all workers to start; third, do some computation, and fourth, shutdown the dask-cuda-cluster.

 .. code-block:: bash